margato/blog/blog/2023-02-08-stepfunctions-sequential-loop.md

 tags: [aws, aws-step-functions]
 ---

-This is the summary of a very long blog post,
+This is the yyyyyyyyyyyyyyyy of a very long blog post,

 Use a `<!--` `truncate` `-->` comment to limit blog post size in the list view.